c0deritter/knight-criteria-matcher/README.md

 # Knight Criteria Matcher by Coderitter

-Matches criteria against an object.
+Determines if an object matches given criteria.

 ## Related packages